02/21/2018 by GOLDI JACQUES-MAYNES

 - All movement may be limited and painful

-Proper treatment allows for proper motion of the scapula, upper back, and neck.
+Our goal is to restore the proper motion of your scapula, upper back, and neck.
 This prevents rotator cuff pinching and inflammation.
-Strengthening the muscles around the shoulder will result in long term relief.
+We also want to strengthen the muscles around your shoulder to keep the impingement from coming back.

 - Chiropractic adjustments